 Truth or Dare for Adults (Ages 18+)

-Adult truth or dare can go deeper into personal stories, opinions, and experiences.
-Dares can be bolder and more socially adventurous.
-Set clear boundaries at the start of the game and make sure everyone is comfortable with the tone before you begin.
+Adult truth or dare can go deeper into personal stories and experiences.
+Set clear boundaries at the start and make sure everyone is comfortable with the tone.

 🔵 Truth Questions for Adults